OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

         // No one is signed into Office.
 If the add-in cannot be effectively used when no one
         // is logged into Office, then the first call of getAccessToken should pass the
         // `allowSignInPrompt: true` option.
         showResult(["No one is signed into Office.
-But you can use many of the add-ins functions anyway.
+But you can use many of the add-in's functions anyway.
 If you want to sign in, press the Get OneDrive File Names button again."]);
         break;
     case 13002:
         // The user aborted the consent prompt.
 If the add-in cannot be effectively used when consent
-        // has not been granted, then the first call of getAccessToken should pass the `allowConsentPrompt: true` option. showResult(["You can use many of the add-ins functions even though you have not granted consent.
+        // has not been granted, then the first call of getAccessToken should pass the `allowConsentPrompt: true` option. showResult(["You can use many of the add-in's functions even though you have not granted consent.
 If you want to grant consent, press the Get OneDrive File Names button again."]);
         break;
     case 13006:
         // Only seen in Office on the web.